I have an alter ego!

 fuzzy

-scarves became big a couple years ago.
+scarves became big years ago.
 Since then, I've

-sweaters.
-With our dog Uma, my husband and I hike in the summer and snowshoe in the winter.
-I'd
+sweaters, and now little animals for my grandkids.
+My husband and I hike in the summer and snowshoe in the

 like to travel